 Experience - SLEs will:

-- Be outstanding middle or senior leaders with at least two years' experience and a first class knowledge in a particular field of expertise
+- Be effective middle or senior leaders with at least two years' experience and a deep knowledge in a particular field of expertise.

 Track record - SLEs will have:

 - A successful track record, supported by substantial impact evidence, of working effectively within their own school and/or across a group of schools, or working with a range of leaders within a single school.